High Holy Days 5786

 Rosh Hashanah Services & Activities

-We welcome the new year 5785 with joy and song and prayerful deepening as we begin untying our tangles.
-Expect melodies from around the Jewish world, words of inspiration from our rabbi, music from the Good Shabbos Band, the Ner Shalom Singers, and GZ3, and creative contributions from many members of our Ner Shalom community.
+We welcome the new year 5786 with joy and song and prayerful deepening as we sink our roots deeper.
+Expect melodies from around the Jewish world, words of inspiration from our rabbi, music from the Good Shabbos Band and the Ner Shalom Singers, and creative contributions from many members of our Ner Shalom community.

 Join us as Leiah Bowden leads us into a state of physical and spiritual wakefulness to welcome the New Year and the sacred everyday.

-We invite families with children to join Nitzanim to welcome the new year with song, prayer, and play, led by Reb Mia, Rabbi Irwin, Lia Goldman-Miller, Dan Foster, Alice Pennes, Lauren Broersma-Grossman, Bucky Brynjegard-Bialik, and Eliz McCoy and other members of the Nitzanim faculty.
+We invite families with children to join Nitzanim to welcome the new year with song, prayer, and play, led by Reb Mia, Rabbi Irwin, Lia Goldman-Miller, Dan Foster, Alice Pennes, Lauren Broersma-Grossman, and other members of the Nitzanim faculty.

 Families are invited to afterward to join the congregation for our Shofar Service.